github-education-resources/codespaces-teaching-js-template/README.md

 _Extend and use for your Web Development lessons in minutes._

-With this JavaScript Codespace template educators and teachers can immediately create a lesson that provides a consistent starting point for your students.
+With this JavaScript Codespace template you can immediately create a normalized environemnt to teach or learn web development.
 This enables you to focus on the web development content you are teaching, and let Codespaces handle the environment setup for you.

-* **Who is this for?** Educators and teachers of all levels, and those looking for a great template to build a web app.
+* **Who is this for?** Educators of all levels, and those looking for a great template to build a web app.
 * **How much experience do students need?** Zero.
 This template is built with basic elements complete with comments so it can be used in beginner to advanced lessons.
 * **Can I use this template for other Web Frameworks?** Absolutely.
 This template uses React as an example, but instructions are included in this document to help you use this template with your web framework.
 * **Prerequisites:** None.
 This template will provide a working and deployable web app you can immediately extend for your needs.